ritianhh/SUSTech-Introduction-to-Computer-Science-A/Assignment 7/Assignment 7 11510837.md

 # Assignment 7
 ## 11510837 吴昊宇
 -------------------
 ### 1. How many cells can be in a computer’s main memory if each cell’s address can be represented by two hexadecimal digits?
-What if four hexadecimal digits are used?
+What if four  are used?
 [4 marks]

 **ANSWER:**

+For 2 hexadecimal digits: it provide 32 bits, 2<sup>32</sup> = 4GB, for cells, one cell is 8 bits so has 2<sup>32</sup> = 4294967296 cells.

+For 4 hexadecimal digits: it provide 64 bits, 2<sup>64</sup> = 1.844674407370955e+19